Ludrak/SnowCrash/level02/README.md

 wwwbugs login:
 ```

-As we can see, this is a snapshot from a login connection.
-Since the connection is unencrypted we can see the password content entered by the user.
+As we can see, this is a snapshot of a login connection.
+Since the connection is unencrypted the password content entered by the user has been leaked.

-Looking further, the password also contains the ASCII character `7f` which is the `DEL` character, from that we can deduce that the user mistyped his password.
+Looking further, the password also contains the ASCII character `Ox7f` which is the `DEL` character, from that we can deduce that the user mistyped his password.
 We can easily recompose it like that :

 ```
 ft_waNDReL0L